Skip to main content

 *

-* @param account - Agent's wallet address
+* @param humanAccount - Human operator's wallet address (collateral owner)

 * @param borrowAmt - Amount to borrow (USDC smallest unit)